ligurio/awesome-ttygames/README.md

 [![asciicast](https://asciinema.org/a/485498.svg)](https://asciinema.org/a/485498)

-Python Chess Engine in 111 lines of code.
+is a chess engine in 111 lines of code.

 ### [taipan](http://www.ibiblio.org/pub/linux/games/textrpg)